 I hope these tips will help you to take some nice photos at your child’s nativity play this year.
 And please don’t forget to put your camera down and enjoy it as well!

 If you found this useful, I’d love you to share it with your friends.

 And if you want to learn more great tips on photographing your family, then join us on my next Photography for Parents workshop.

-I still have a couple of spaces on my January & February 2017 workshops.
-The last booking date for postal gift vouchers is Friday 9th December so don’t leave it too late!
+I still have a couple of spaces on my January 2018 workshops.
+The last booking date for gift vouchers is Wednesday 6th December so please don’t leave it too late!